 If either one or both of your parents and grandparents have Dutch nationality, and you can prove it, you can apply for the citizenship by descent program.

-If you are married to, or the registered partner of, a Dutch citizen and you have been living together in the Netherlands for at least three years.
-There are other requirements for this as well, and sometimes, it can take a long time.
+If you are married to, or the registered partner of, a Dutch citizen and you have been living together in the Netherlands for at least three years you can apply for citizenship by marriage.

-The Immigration and Naturalization Service (IND) will ask for several documents, which vary according to nationalities.
+The Immigration and Naturalization Service (IND) will ask for several documents, which vary according to your nationality.

 Rights of Dutch Nationals